NCBI-Hackathons/RetroSpotter/README.md

 The tools makes it possible to measure HER expression in a large range of publicly available datasets by streaming data from the SRA.
 The user provides a list of SRA accessions which RetroSpotter then aligns to a reference FASTA of HER genomes using magicblast.

-We have tested RetroSpotter by comparing an AML and a Geuvadis dataset.
+We have tested RetroSpotter by comparing an AML and a Geuvadis datasets.

 ## Install Instructions